Privacy & Cookies Policies

-3. For the purpose of the Data Protection Act 1998 (the Act), the data controller is April Prendergast who can be contacted by email at email@example.com or by post at 27 Lidget Hill, Pudsey LS28 7LG.
+3. The data controller, April Prendergast, can be contacted by email at email@example.com or by post at 27 Lidget Hill, Pudsey LS28 7LG.

 4. We regard the lawful and correct treatment of personal information with utmost importance in order to provide confidence to those with whom we deal.

 5. We will ensure that we obtain, use and disclose personal information lawfully and correctly.
-To this end we fully endorse and adhere to the principles of data protection, as set out in the UK Data Protection Act 1998 (the ‘Act’).
+To this end we fully endorse and adhere to the principles of data protection, as required by the GDPR.

 6. In particular we will:

-6.1 Observe the conditions in the Act regarding the fair collection and use of personal information (please see below regarding personal information collected via our Site)
+6.1 Observe the conditions regarding the fair collection and use of personal information (please see below regarding personal information collected via our Site)

 6.2 Meet our legal obligations to specify the purposes for which we process personal information